orchidsoftware/orchid.software/source/en/docs/controllers.md

 During development, various situations may arise, including the need to build controllers into the package operation.

-To create a new controller, you must run the command `make: controller`:
+To create a new controller, you must run the command `make:controller`:

 ```php
 php artisan make:controller CustomOrchidController